Chris Opp is Celerium’s Director of SMB Cybersecurity Solutions

 When I retired from the military, I was lucky enough to be hired by a government contractor.
 Once I started, I saw that they were working on their NIST 800-171 compliance, and I noticed right away how big of a lift being compliant with this system can be and how costly.
 Speaking with my peers in other companies, I also quickly noticed that organizations like this one may not know exactly what the government entity is asking, so there was a great deal of confusion surrounding this.

 Since I was just starting my doctoral program and because I saw a place that could use help, I decided to write my dissertation on the NIST 800-171 and the barriers to implementation that are there.
 As I’ve been working on it, the government has been trying to solve it themselves and release the Cybersecurity Maturity Model Certification (CMMC), which I have also been incorporating into my research.

 What are you most excited about right now at Celerium?

 I can say about Celerium that everything we do is exciting, at least to me!
 The world of cybersecurity is vast, and there are so many avenues that a company can go, and the ones that we are working on now are great.
 I even found Celerium because I was looking for CMMC information for my co-workers and found the CMMC Academy site.
 They were offering something free to help with security which resonated with me as proof that Celerium also wants to be a part of the solution.
 My goal after many years in IT and Cybersec is to give back to the community and to help “the good guys” get better at security.
-I feel that the CMMC Academy, the Cyber Defense Network, Mission Center, our cyber threat router and our partnerships all work toward that goal as well!
+I feel that the CMMC Academy, the Cyber Defense Network, and our partnerships all work toward that goal as well!
 I would be remiss not to point out that everyone at Celerium is a true professional at their job, and the team of minds that has been brought together for this journey is just impressive as well!